Barkevious Mingo: Regular season

-Post season
+Postseason

 Personal life

 Mingo is the son of Hugh Mingo and Barbara Johnson.
 His unusual first name was created by his mother, adding the first three letters of her first name to a name she liked, Kevious.
+He has two brothers, Hugh and Hughtavious, who have a similar naming convention after their father.

 On July 7, 2021, Mingo was arrested in Arlington, Texas, on a second-degree felony charge of indecency and sexual contact with a minor.
 He was later released the following day on $25,000 bond.
 The arrest was related to an incident alleged to have occurred in July 2019 involving the teenage friend of a family member.
 The charges were dismissed on December 17, 2021.